 I cringed incredulously and filled with anger when I heard black people spoken of derogatorily.
-And in the five years I lived in the Deep South, I cannot count the number of times I saw whites and blacks feign warmth and cordiality in public only to go back to their racist lives in private.
+And in the five years I lived in there, I cannot count the number of times I saw people feign warmth and cordiality in public only to go back to their racist lives in private.

 Real relationships between those of different races is, sadly, not as common as it should be.
-In the Bible Belt, Sundays are still the most segregated day of the week.
+Many people believe that in the Bible Belt, Sundays are still the most segregated day of the week.

 Racism’s roots run deep.